Three Little Numbers, Huge Impact

 Your Miami accountants remind you that your credit impacts how much interest you’re paying on a loan, especially when it comes to the monthly installments.
 The purchasing power is even greater on big ticket items such as your dream house.
 A good credit score versus a bad credit score can be the difference between paying 4% interest versus 9% interest, meaning a $500 or $600 increase in payment every month.
 This is if your credit score is good enough to get a loan in the first place.
 The alternative is to be completely denied, meaning not get a loan at all because no lender wants to take a risk.

 Make sure to keep paying your top loans on time, including car, student loans and mortgage should you have any of these.
 Your Miami accountants remind you that those are the most common loans found on credit reports.
 Late payments will affect your credit score in a negative way and possibly even prevent you from getting new ones.
 Remember liens and judgments also influence your purchasing power; they can be harmful to your credit score.
 But if they’re paid on time, they most likely won’t even appear on a credit report.

-Should you need more help on getting a better credit score to increase your purchasing power, reach out to Miami accountants at 305.868.7620.
+Should you need more help on getting a better credit to increase your purchasing power, reach out to Miami accountants at 305.868.7620.